aporeto-inc/gaia/doc/documentation.md

 ### EnforcerProfile

-Allows you to create reusable configuration profiles for your enforcers.Enforcer profiles contain various startup information that can (for some) be updated live.
+Allows you to create reusable configuration profiles for your enforcers.
+Enforcer profiles contain various startup information that can (for some) be updated live.
 Enforcer profiles are assigned to enforcers using a enforcer profile mapping.

 #### Example